If you would like to ask another question, please contact us. This FAQ was last updated on 18/03/2022.

 Do I have any options if I want to sell my home now?

-If you’re hoping to sell soon, we may be able to buy your home from you before any decisions are made about the future of the neighbourhoods.
-Please contact us to discuss your circumstances and options.
+Yes – If you’re hoping to sell soon, please contact us to discuss your circumstances and options.

 If new homes are built, would they be the same size and type as the ones they replace?

-We will continue to work over the coming months to ensure the neighbourhoods meet the needs of existing and future residents.
-As part of our home visits, we will continue asking residents who are affected by the proposals what their future re-housing needs and preferences may be and use this to develop the proposals as they move forward
+We will continue to work to ensure the neighbourhoods meet the needs of existing and future residents over the long term.
+We will continue to ask residents who are affected by the proposals what their future re-housing needs and preferences may be, and we will use this to develop the proposals in each phase.

 If new homes are built, would they be affordable?